0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-live-example-ethereum.md

 </div>

 !!! note
-    Before you can live test the example of ours, you need the following setup:
+    Before you can live test the example, you need the following setup:

     1. A [testnet](../testnet.md) [PBC account](../accounts.md) [with gas](../byoc.md)
     2. A test ethereum account with gas on the Goerli testnet.
 To get some gas on Goerli testnet we used [a faucet from the official docs](https://ethereum.org/en/developers/docs/networks/#goerli)